hayorov/helm-gcs/README.md

+**UMAINTENED**

+This project is not maintened anymore.
+I'm not using Helm anymore.
+Please let me know if you want to take over the ownership of it.

 # helm-gcs [![Build Status](https://travis-ci.org/nouney/helm-gcs.svg?branch=master)](https://travis-ci.org/nouney/helm-gcs)

 `helm-gcs` is a [helm](https://github.com/kubernetes/helm) plugin that allows you to manage private helm repositories on Google Cloud Storage.